 On August 17, 2009, the Company issued in a private placement \$250.0 million in aggregate principal amount of 2017 senior notes, governed by an indenture, or the 2009 indenture.
 The net proceeds to the Company from the offering were approximately \$237.3 million, net of original issue discount and transaction costs.
 The Company used \$200.0 million of proceeds to repay debt then-outstanding under its revolving credit facility, which may be reborrowed.
 The remaining proceeds were available for general corporate purposes, which included partial funding of the construction of vessels under the Company's then existing fourth OSV newbuild program and MPSV program.
 The 2017 senior notes had a maturity date of September 1, 2017 and required semi-annual interest payments at a fixed annual rate of 8.000%, or \$10.0 million semi-annually, on March 1 and September 1 of each year until maturity, with the first interest payment made on March 1, 2010.
 The effective interest rate on the 2017 senior notes was 8.63% and no principal payments were due until maturity.
-Pursuant to a registered exchange offer, the 2017 senior notes issued in August 2009 that were initially sold pursuant to a private placement were exchanged by the holders for 2017 senior notes with substantially the same terms, except that the issuance of the senior notes issued in the exchange offer was registered under the Securities Act.
+Pursuant to a registered exchange offer, the 2017 senior notes with substantially the same terms, except that the issuance of the senior notes issued in the exchange offer was registered under the Securities Act.
 The original 2017 senior notes and the similar notes exchanged therefor were issued under and were entitled to the benefits of the same 2009 indenture.

 On March 14, 2013, the Company commenced a cash tender offer for all of the outstanding \$250.0 million aggregate principal amount of its 2017 senior notes.
 Senior notes totaling approximately 94% of the 2017 senior notes outstanding, were validly tendered during the designated tender period and were repurchased at 107.12% of par on March 28, 2013.
 The remaining 2017 senior notes were redeemed at 106.20% of par on May 13, 2013.
 A loss on early extinguishment of debt for the 2017 senior notes of approximately \$24.3 million was recorded during the first quarter of 2013, which includes the tender offer costs, an allocable portion of the write-off of unamortized financing costs and original issue discount, and a bond redemption premium.
-A loss on early extinguishment of debt of approximately \$1.5 million was recorded during the second guarter of 2013 for those costs allocable to the 2017 senior notes redeemed on May 13, 2013.
+A loss on early extinguishment of debt of approximately \$1.5 million was recorded during the second quarter of 2013 for those costs allocable to the 2017 senior notes redeemed on May 13, 2013.